- LPHSChem.com: Learn it, Live it, Love it.

 - You are always encouraged to write notes on one side of a 3”x5” card for unit tests.

-- Online homework can be attempted three times.
+- Online homework can be attempted multiple times.
 An excellent strategy is to start your online homework the day it is assigned, then write down (or print or screen-cap) the questions you got wrong and can't figure out on your own.
 Go to your teacher with your questions the next day before or after school.
 That way you can get help before the online homework is due and earn better scores.

 - Questions from online homework very frequently appear on unit tests, and can be viewed again later, as long as you did the original assignment on time.

 - It is always the case that the vast majority of questions from a unit’s online “Unit Review” homework will also appear on the unit test.

 - Always do the Unit Review!
 Do it the day it is assigned so that you have time to ask your teacher about any questions that stump you.

 - Those questions will be on the test—make sure you know how to answer them correctly.
 (Check your score reports!)